shlomisas/rediss/README.md

 ### **Data types**

-_Note: most of types can save mixed JavaScript datatypes, it's means that the save same value has settled will fetch, object will internally `JSON.stringify` before save and `JSON.parse` after fetch_
+_Note: most of types can save mixed JavaScript types, it's means saving some value will fetch it exactly with the same type, objects will internally `JSON.stringify` before save and `JSON.parse` after fetch_

 * [Simple object](docs/simpleObject.md)
 * [Set](docs/set.md)